-[learn_more caption=”Who do they certify and what are the eligibility requirements?”]The Supplier Clearinghouse certifies women and/or minority-owned businesses that are at least 51% owned by women and/or minorities, and whose management and daily business operations are controlled by women and/or minorities. (http://www.sdbnetwork.com/SDBNetwork/Affiliates/CPUC/verification_eligibility.php) Recognized minority groups include African Americans, Hispanic Americans, Asian (Pacific and Indian) Americans and Native Americans.
+[learn_more caption=”Who do they certify and what are the eligibility requirements?”]The Supplier Clearinghouse certifies women-, minority- and LGBT-owned businesses that are at least 51% owned by women, minority and/or LGBT individuals, and whose management and daily business operations are controlled by women, minorities and/or LGBT individuals. (http://www.sdbnetwork.com/SDBNetwork/Affiliates/CPUC/verification_eligibility.php) Recognized minority groups include African Americans, Hispanic Americans, Asian Pacific Americans and Native Americans.
 Certification is limited to U.S. citizens or legal resident aliens.
 While The Supplier Clearinghouse maintains a database of disabled-veteran business enterprises (DVBEs), these applicants are certified by the DVBE Participation Program, a unit of the Department of General Services (http://www.dgs.ca.gov/dgs/tabid/1198/Default.aspx), not by The Supplier Clearinghouse.[/learn_more]

-[learn_more caption=”What are the benefits of certification?”]The CPUC and participating utilities only recognize and accept certification of women and/or minority-owned businesses (W/MBE) by The Supplier Clearinghouse, and disabled veteran-owned enterprise (DVBE) certification by the DVBE Participation Program, a unit of the Department of General Services.
+[learn_more caption=”What are the benefits of certification?”]The CPUC and participating utilities accepts certification of women- and/or minority-owned businesses (W/MBE) by The Supplier Clearinghouse, comparable agencies, and disabled veteran-owned enterprise (DVBE) certification by the DVBE Participation Program, a unit of the Department of General Services.
 Verified businesses are entered into a database that is utilized by participating utilities for sourcing opportunities.
 Additionally, there is no application fee and the Supplier Clearinghouse certification is valid for 3 years or through the comparable agencies’ expiration date.[/learn_more]

 [learn_more caption=”What is the application process?”]